rcmiller01/test2/USER_EXPERIENCE_JOURNEY.md

       And I love cooking - especially trying to recreate dishes from restaurants I visit."

-Mia: "Jazz guitar AND cooking!
+Nova: "Jazz guitar AND cooking!
 That tells me so much about you -
      you appreciate both improvisation and precision.
 Those are beautiful art forms.
 Do you still play guitar, or has life gotten in the way?"